CN 11-5366/S ISSN 1673-1530

 Abstract:

-Results The findings demonstrate that the Wufeng Academy Garden was as not a passive occupation of scenic terrain but an active and evolving cultural production.
-Its transformation was propelled by the constellation of scholarly practices within its precincts—encompassing intellectual inquiry, philosophical debate, poetic expression, and ritual performance.
-Importantly, the research identifies three sequential and cumulative modes of landscape management techniques that shaped this process: 1) causal exploration—through which scholars investigated the inherent qualities and latent symbolic potential of natural features, grounding the academy’s intellectual and spatial orientation; 2) Metaphorical Association—whereby natural elements were aligned with cultural ideals, moral virtues, or historical precedents, thereby embedding philosophy into the landscape; and 3) Poetic Inspiration and Inscription—through which meanings were literarily crystallized and enduringly encoded within the scenery.
-Together, these three levels constituted a recursive and iterative mechanism through which nature and culture became inseparably intertwined.
-Beyond this internal dynamic, the research also highlights how the mature conception of the Wufeng Academy Garden extended beyond its immediate site.
-The academy functioned as a nucleus for the dissemination of Neo-Confucian and later Yangming philosophy, while its poeticized landscape became emblematic of local identity.
-The symbolic landscape of Wufeng not only reinforced scholarly networks within Zhejiang but also permeated regional culture through commemorations, rituals, and collective memory.
-By the late Ming and Qing, the site had shifted from being an educational center to a commemorative and ritual landscape, underscoring how academy gardens continued to operate as cultural symbols even after their pedagogical functions waned.
+Results The findings demonstrate that Wufeng Academy Garden was not a passive occupation of scenic terrain, but an active and evolving cultural production.
+Its transformation was propelled by a range of scholarly practices—including intellectual inquiry, debate, poetic expression, and ritual performance.
+The study identifies three cumulative modes of landscape shaping: 1) Causal Exploration, where scholars examined the inherent qualities and symbolic potential of natural features to ground the academy’s intellectual and spatial orientation; 2) Metaphorical Association, aligning natural elements with cultural ideals, moral virtues, or historical precedents to embed philosophy into the landscape; and 3) Poetic Inspiration and Inscription, through which meaning was crystallized and enduringly encoded into the scenery.
+Together, these formed a recursive mechanism that intertwined nature and culture.
+Beyond this internal dynamic, the mature conception of Wufeng Academy Garden extended past its physical site.
+It served as a hub for disseminating Neo-Confucian and later Yangming philosophy, while its poetic landscape became emblematic of local identity.
+This symbolic landscape reinforced scholarly networks within Zhejiang and permeated regional culture through commemorations, rituals, and collective memory.
+By the late Ming and Qing, the site had shifted from an educational center to a commemorative and ritual landscape—illustrating how academy gardens continued to function as cultural symbols even as their pedagogical role declined.

 /